WorldWindEarth/WorldWindEarth.github.io/README.md

 ---

 # ***NASA WorldWind Project Suspension***
-The following NASA announcment was made March 8, 2019:
+NASA announced a impending shutdown on March 8, 2019:

-> WorldWind team would like to inform you that starting April 5, 2019, NASA WorldWind project will be suspended.
+> WorldWind team would like to inform you that starting May 3, 2019, NASA WorldWind project will be suspended.
 >
 > All the WorldWind servers providing elevation and imagery will be unavailable.
 While you can still download the SDKs from GitHub, there will be no technical support.
 If you have questions and/or concerns, please feel free to email at: [worldwind-info@lists.nasa.gov](mailto:worldwind-info@lists.nasa.gov)